From past to future, here’s the ultimate journey of design.

 Remote working and learning, digital communication, online events, VR experiences, and e-commerce are the new normal.

-With so many changes happening around, how is the design going to look like in the coming years?
+With so many changes happening around, what is the design going to look like in the coming years?

 With acceleration in digital transformation and enhancement in the human mind, the designs that exist today may not work anymore after, say, 50 years.
 There will be a need for designs that are digital, innovative and out of the box, designs that are adaptive, sustainable, feasible, and affordable, all at the same time.